Canada's Got Talent: Season 3 (2023)

 Following the season two finale in May 2022, Citytv announced that it had renewed Canada's Got Talent for a new season to air in 2023; Rogers officially promoted it as being the second season of Canada's Got Talent, not acknowledging the 2012 season.
 The auditions were filmed at the OLG Stage at the Fallsview Casino Resort from October 19 to 23, 2022.
 The season premiered on March 21, 2023.

 Season 4 (2024)

 In May 2023, Canada's Got Talent was renewed for a third revived season, premiered on March 19, 2024.
 In addition to the $1 million prize package, $25,000 will be awarded to each recipient of the golden buzzer, making it the first known edition of the Got Talent franchise to attach a prize to the golden buzzer over and above the privilege of advancing in the competition.

 Season 5 (2025)

 The fourth revived season of Canada's Got Talent premiered on March 18, 2025.
 Ell returned as host, along with returning judges Offishall and Mandel.
 Judges Stratus and Singh did not return, with Katherine Ryan and Shania Twain joining the judging panel.

-Rogers did not announce a sixth season during its 2025 upfronts, stating that the series would be placed on hiatus.
+Rogers did not announce a sixth season during its 2025 upfronts, stating that the series would be placed on hiatus; Howie Mandel would move to The Price Is Right Tonight, a Canadian adaptation of fellow Fremantle format The Price Is Right, which premiered in its place in 2026.